 Why does the University need this type of program?

-While we don't have specific information about our campus, research done on other campuses allows us to understand some of the needs of LGBT students.
+While Rogers State University doesn't have specific information about our campus, research done on other campuses allows us to understand some of the needs of LGBT students.
 The challenges LGBT students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
 The findings from the study for LGBT undergraduate students include:

 - More than one-third have experienced harassment on their campus in the past year.